The Queen leaves gifts for Prince George when he stays at Buckingham Palace

 George, who is third in line to the throne, turns 6 today and a is bit of a favourite of the Queen who, royal insiders claim, "goes out of her way to spend time with him".

-George, famously, even came up with a new nickname for his grandmother — "Gan Gan", which has allegedly helped endear him to the 93-year-old.
+George, famously, even came up with a new nickname for his great-grandmother — "Gan Gan", which has allegedly helped endear him to the 93-year-old.

 "The doting Queen takes time to select little presents that she leaves at the foot of George's bed every time he stays over," Fabulous magazine reports.